johnbarranco-midato/consent-api-docs/README.md

 # Midato Consent API

 This document defines the API for access to Midato Consent Management System.
+The API is broadly based on and compliant with [HL7 FHIR](https://www.hl7.org/fhir) with custom operations defined to facilitate consent management by providing short-hands that fit common use-cases.
-(in-progress draft).
+(This document is an in-progress draft).

 ## Base